-Upon upgrading or downgrading between paid plan levels, we start a new 30 day billing period for the new plan.
+Upon upgrading or downgrading between paid plans, we start a new 30 day billing period for the new plan.
 The pro-rated remainder of your current 30 day plan will be subtracted from the cost of the new plan.
-Please note this process will never result in a refund (when downgrading).
+Please note this process will never result in a refund, when downgrading.

 Yes!
-First, make sure to install the PollEv Presenter app, then login to your Poll Everywhere account and click "Insert Poll" from the Poll Everywhere ribbon.
-Now press F5 in PowerPoint to start the presentation and you should see your poll embedded seamlessly into your presentation.
+First, make sure to install the PollEv Presenter Add-in.
+On the Poll Everywhere ribbon in PowerPoint, log in, then click "Insert Poll Slides".
+Now press F5 in PowerPoint to start the presentation, and you should see your poll embedded seamlessly into your presentation.

 Yes!
-Click the ‘Response History’ link in the 'Views' panel.
-There is a link on the right to download a spreadsheet version.
+All of our reports will have a 'Download to CSV' option on the bottom right of the report.
 This file is in Comma-Separated Values format (.CSV) format, which can be opened by any spreadsheet application like Microsoft Excel, Apple Numbers, or Google Spreadsheets.

-Your poll can receive votes even when you do not have a live internet connection but to display the poll or view results in real time, the presenting computer must have an internet connection.
-Your voting audience will need to have a mobile phone signal to vote, but texting works reliably with even the lowest signal levels.
+Your poll can receive responses even when you do not have a live internet connection but to display the poll or view results in real time, the presenting computer must have an internet connection.
+Your audience will need to have a mobile phone signal to respond, but texting works reliably with even the lowest signal levels.

-If you want to build new poll visualizations or integrate real-time voting into your applications, head over to http://www.polleverywhere.com/api to learn about our RESTful API.
+If you want to build new poll visualizations or integrate real-time responding into your applications, head over to /api to learn about our RESTful API.
 There's also some other (write) APIs that we only expose after approval.

-This is usually a concern for Multiple Choice Voting when a winner is being chosen, or for grading.
+This is usually a concern for Multiple Choice Polls when a winner is being chosen, or for grading.
 First, we should point out that "spoofing" or "faking" an SMS text message is nearly impossible.
 We've never seen it done.
-If you don't enable "people may respond more than once" and only select "Text messages" under "How People Can Respond" (both are the default), you're poll is very secure.
+If you don't enable "people may vote more than once" and only select "Text messages" under "How People Can Vote" (both are the default), your poll is very secure.

 Sure.
-Just copy-paste a long list of polls into our poll creator.
+Just upload a .csv into our importer.
 We'll create them in the background while you work.

 Yes, if you have your own short code and want to use it, please email us at email@example.com.

 Yes!
-Our PollEv Presenter app can display any of your polls on top of any other application, including Keynote and PowerPoint for Mac.
+Our PollEv Presenter app can display any of your polls in Microsoft PowerPoint 2011 and PowerPoint 2016 for Mac, Keynote 5.3, and Keynote 6.5.
 It's smart enough that you don't have to do any weird clicking in the middle of your presentation.
 Just advance slides like you always do, and when we detect a poll URL in your slide's presenter notes, we'll show that poll.
 We'll also hide it when you move on.
 It's almost like your poll is just another object on your slide.

 As a fallback, remember that you can always project your poll straight from the web and switch into fullscreen mode.

 We have found some unofficial support of embedding polls in OpenOffice Impress but it requires a little work.
-Read here and if that does not suit your needs, you can still display your poll from a web browser on a projector and switch your poll into fullscreen mode to occupy the entire screen.
+You can always display your poll from a web browser on a projector and switch your poll into fullscreen mode to occupy the entire screen.
 This is not officially supported by Poll Everywhere so we can't help you if things don't go right but it may work.

 Technical support by email or by phone is available on some plans.
 Check your plan for what kind of support you have.
-If you're just on a Free plan, you are on your own for support; use this FAQ or the community-powered support.
+If you're just on a Free plan, you're on your own for support; use this FAQ.

 Regardless of any plan, we also offer various levels of paid or dedicated support, even support for outside business hours or having someone from Poll Everywhere physically present at your event to assist you.
 Check those support options here.